Peer Effects in Random Consideration Sets: Introduction

-More specifically, in our model, people are linked through a social network.
-At a randomly given time, a random person gets the opportunity to select a new option out of a finite set of alternatives.
+In the dynamic model we build, people are linked through a social network.
+At a randomly given time, a person gets the opportunity to select a new option out of a finite set of alternatives.
 The person sticks to her new option until the revision opportunity arises again.
-As we mentioned earlier, people do not consider all the available options at the moment of revising their selection.
+People do not consider all the available options at the moment of revising their selection.
 Instead, each person first forms a consideration set and then picks her most preferred option from it.
-A distinctive feature of our model is that the probability that a given alternative enters the consideration set depends on the number of friends that are currently adopting that option.
-This model leads to a sequence of joint choices that evolve through time according to a Markov random process.
+The distinctive feature of the model is that the probability that a given alternative enters the consideration set depends on the number of friends that are currently adopting that option.
+This theoretical model leads to a sequence of choices that evolves through time according to a Markov random process.
 The dynamic system induced by our model has a unique equilibrium that specifies the fraction of time that each vector of joint choices prevails in the long run.